City profile

 The city has been a member of C40 Cities since 2015 underscoring the city's commitment to climate action.
 Over the past decade, the city has worked to become more circular with the example of the Umoja Estate project turning organic waste into clean energy biogas.
 Nairobi is also emerging as a global leader in solar power.
 Additionally, city has taken community-driven approaches to reducing GHG emissions by initiating a monthly clean up exercise at the neighbourhood level.

-The city has room for improvement across all categories but the most critical area to focus on would be Urban Management with a need for ensuring equal access to basic amenities.
+The city has room for improvement across all categories but the most critical area to focus on would be Urban Management and Governance with a need for ensuring equal access to basic amenities.
 To address its long-term positioning, the city can leverage its natural assets to capture new opportunities in the green economy.

 The global green economy is a US$10.3T opportunity.
 But what is a green economy and how do you grow one?
 ‘Capturing the opportunity’ explores how governments, investors and communities can understand the opportunities promised by green economic strategy and take action to build sustainable prosperity.
 Over 85% of Kenya's power generation comes from low carbon sources.
 Contributions from wind and solar are rapidly growing, and will become critical assets in the long-run.
 As African nations commit to climate action, a green growth approach can be helpful to ensure that these economies can continue to grow in an inclusive and resilient manner.

-See full case study
+See insight in full

 Next black arrow